gausec/KingRailPopGen/analyses/ANGSD/PCA.md

 ### Steps in the command line:
 #### 1. Prepare input data by obtaining genotype likelihoods in Beagle format from BAM files
-##### &nbsp; 1.1 I have a BAM file list containing samples and their population location.
+##### &nbsp; 1.1 I have a file containing sample names and their population location.
 I would like to check that I have the right number for each population.
 ```
 cut -f 1 -d " " PopInfo | sort | uniq -c
 ```